 Parliamentary tours suspended

-KINGSTON, Jamaica — The Houses of Parliament is informing the public that all tours of the Parliament by schools and other groups have been suspended until further notice.
+The Houses of Parliament announced in a statement to the press yesterday that all tours of the parliament by schools and other groups have been suspended until further notice.

-The suspension is a precautionary measure in light of Jamaica's first confirmed case of COVID-19, and in adherence to guidelines issued by the Ministry of Health and Wellness regarding public gatherings.
+The move, it said, is a precautionary measure in light of the island's first two confirmed cases of coronavirus disease 2019 (COVID-19), and in adherence to guidelines issued by the Ministry of Health and Wellness regarding public gatherings.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive